Travel Nuclear Medicine Tech Jobs

 The three parts of compliance

-Travel nuclear medicine technologists have a wide range of workplace options at healthcare facilities nationwide.
+Travel nuclear medicine technologists have a wide range of workplace options at high tech facilities and cutting edge hospitals nationwide.
 They are primarily employed in the hospital setting, where they work in the nuclear medicine department, conducting imaging procedures and assisting doctors in diagnosing and treating diseases.
-However, they can also find employment opportunities in outpatient care centers, physicians' offices, and medical and diagnostic laboratories where professionals practice nuclear medicine.
+However, they can also find employment opportunities in outpatient care centers, specialty clinics, physicians' offices, and medical and diagnostic laboratories where professionals practice nuclear medicine.

 Most commonly it is all over the phone because of time constraints and cost to the facility for bringing people in to meet face-to-face.
 We try to get as much information as possible on the job description and environment so you know what you are stepping into.
 The phone interview is a great time to get any additional details that you might have so that you can be confident and comfortable with the job should it be the right fit for you.